 Every owner should know their dog.
 If your dog does not socialize well with other dogs and/or people and children, coming to the beach is not a good idea.
 Any type of aggressive behavior is not welcome and not allowed on the beach- this is for the safety of every dog and person visiting the beach.
 Mondog advocates a Zero- tolerance policy and asks that you immediately leash and remove dogs exhibiting aggressive or potentially dangerous behavior.
 Allowing offending dogs to stay only reinforces their bad behavior.
 Leash up and leave.

-The Park District only provides basic maintenance for it’s dog parks.
-It’s up to the Dog park users to take take of the parks.
+The Park District only provides basic maintenance for its dog parks.
+It’s up to the Dog park users to take care of the parks.
 Having a DFA community organization (like MonDog) to help organize and oversee the DFA helps keep parks safe and clean.

 No picnicking within the designated Dog Friendly Area.
 Most dogs are highly food motivated, and bringing food into a Dog Park is just asking for trouble.
-Dogs will beg, steel and fight over food.
-They are scavengers, it’s what they do.
+Dogs will beg, steal and fight over food.
+They are scavengers: it’s what they do.
 The Dog Beach is the best off-leash area for dogs to play and swim in the City.
 You can eat anywhere.
 Eat somewhere else.

-You are issued a paper permit (or copy of your application) when for get your DFA tag, and are expected to have it with you.
+You are issued a paper permit (or copy of your application); and when you forget your DFA tag, you are expected to have it with you.